thirdweb-dev/typescript-sdk/etc/sdk.api.md

     overrideNextTransaction(hook: () => CallOverrides): void;
 }

-// Warning: (ae-forgotten-export) The symbol "IThirdwebContract" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ThirdwebContract" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DetectableFeature" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "ContractMetadata" is marked as @public, but its signature references "IGenericSchemaType" which is marked as @internal
 //
 // @public
-export class ContractMetadata<TContract extends IThirdwebContract | ThirdwebContract, TSchema extends IGenericSchemaType> implements DetectableFeature {
+export class ContractMetadata<TContract extends BaseContract, TSchema extends IGenericSchemaType> implements DetectableFeature {
     constructor(contractWrapper: ContractWrapper<TContract>, schema: TSchema, storage: IStorage);
     // (undocumented)
     featureName: "ContractMetadata";